 What is Acupuncture?
 How does it work?

-Acupuncture is the insertion of hair-thin needles into specific points on the body, called acupoints, to encourage circulation, resolve trigger points, and stimulate natural healing processes.
+Acupuncture is the insertion of hair-thin needles into acupoints, which are specific points on a person’s body.
+Acupuncture encourages blood circulation, resolves trigger points and relaxes muscles and the nervous system.
 There are over 360 acupoints on the body.
-These acupuncture points are located on energy pathways termed meridians, which run from the fingertips and toes to the head and trunk.
 Acupuncture is one of the world’s oldest practiced medical modalities.
 It is a safe, effective, drug-free method used to promote the body’s self-healing ability.

 What does Acupuncture Feel Like?

 Most people shy away from the term ‘needle’.
-But rest assured that acupuncture needles are quite a bit different than hypodermic needles that are used for injections.
+Rest assured, acupuncture needles are quite a bit different than hypodermic needles used by nurses and physicians.
 Acupuncture needles are extremely thin, approximately 0.2 mm wide.
 You should barely feel the needle when it is inserted.

 How Long are Acupuncture Treatments?